damiso15/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 5-print_comb2.py - Write a program that prints numbers from `0` to `99`.
 * 6-print_comb3.py - Write a program that prints all possible different combinations of two digits.
 * 7-islower.py - Write a function that checks for lowercase character.
+* 8-uppercase.py - Write a function that prints a string in uppercase followed by a new line.